 These books talk directly to older girls about what authentic, true beauty is and how they can experience a romance that will transform every part of their existence and fulfill the deepest longings of their feminine heart.
 Help them see that they no longer have to look to human relationships to meet needs that only Jesus Christ was meant to fill.

 Beautiful Girlhood and The Companion Guide to Beautiful Girlhood are ideally to be read with Mom up until approximately age 13 -there will be overlap of age appropriateness.
 Set-Apart Femininity and Authentic Beauty are for a bit older (14 and up to adult), and both have companion guides (see below).
-All of them are very helpful for us mothers, too!
+All of them are very helpful for us moms, too!

 - The Lost Art of True Beauty~ The Companion Guide to Set-Apart Femininity